davewar/github-testing/README.md

 1. git branch -d alpa
 2. git push origin :alpa

-**if you made changes on beta branch and your main branch had changed since as well**
+**If you made changes on beta branch and your main branch had changed since as well**

 1. git commit + push the changes on the beta branch
 2. git checkout main
 3. git merge beta

-A message will advise if a conflcts exist – it yes, it will advise
+If a conflcts exist, then you will be advised e.g

 ```
 <<<<<<< HEAD